salina-health/www.salina.ai/about.md

 # How we work

-We're creating AI tools for patient triage, therapy session analytics and on-going patient monitoring.
+We're creating AI tools for patient triage, therapy session analytics and ongoing patient monitoring.
 This could provide significant efficiencies at clinics with the growth of remote therapy providers.

 These services will be provided, B2B, as a software-as-a-service.